cloudfoundry/diego-design-notes/api/tasks.md

 #### `failure_reason`

 If `failed` is `true`, `failure_reason` will be a short string indicating why the Task failed.
 Sometimes, in the case of a `RunAction` that has failed this will simply read (e.g.) `exit status 1`.
-To debug the Task you will need to fetch the logs from loggregator.
+To debug the Task you will need to fetch the logs from doppler.

 #### `result`